Blizzard's survival game has been in development for almost 5 years

 "This is a project that will have a big impact on the industry," Virtue said of the game this week.

 This July, Blizzard's survival game will have been in development for five years, but we don't know how much of that time has been spent conceptualizing and experimenting and how much has been spent producing the meat of the game.
 We've seen projects stew for a decade or more before being released.
-The Elder Scrolls 6 was first teased in 2018, for instance, but it's still in a design phase while Bethesda focuses on releasing Starfield, and even after it goes into full-scale production we might not play it for several years.
+Another game recently purchased by Microsoft, The Elder Scrolls 6, was first teased in 2018, and it's currently still in a design phase while Bethesda focuses on releasing Starfield.
+Even after TES6 goes into full-scale production, whenever that happens, it probably won't release for several more years.

 I’ve played many hours of this project with the team and I’m incredibly excited about the teams vision and the brand-new world it presents for players to immerse themselves in together.
 Join us to help make it a reality! https://t.co/pLhijX2Li9January 25, 2022

 It does seem like Blizzard's survival game is more than a bunch of documents and a prototype, at least.
 About a year ago, Amai shared a job listing for a lead content designer on LinkedIn, which is the sort of job title you expect to see when a game's production is in full swing.
-And although this week's announcement said that the project is in an "early stage," Blizzard is hiring multiple artists and level designers, people who will produce substance.
+And although this week's announcement said that the project is in an "early stage," Blizzard is hiring multiple artists and level designers, presumably to help produce the substance that will make up the released game.

-Blizzard's survival game could still be years away—it does have Diablo 4 and Overwatch 2 on the way already—but then again, if Amai is really going to embrace the PC online survival genre, he ought to just release a busted alpha version of the game now, and then upgrade it to "beta" six years from now after it's already sold 20 million copies, spawned a dozen new Twitch celebrities, and generated a cottage industry for YouTube crafting and home decorating guides.
+Blizzard's survival game could still be years away—the studio does have Diablo 4 and Overwatch 2 on the way already—but then again, if Amai is really going to embrace the PC online survival genre, he ought to just release a busted alpha version of the game now, and then upgrade it to "beta" six years from now after it's already sold 20 million copies, spawned a dozen new Twitch celebrities, and generated a cottage industry for YouTube crafting and home decorating guides.
+That's the traditional way.